Kamilbentounes/home-assignment/README.md

 Since we are dealing with a detection problem, we decided to go with a pre-trained YOLO v4 (Complete and tiny version) with our custom dataset.
 We followed the configuration provided by the official github repo (See : [YOLO](https://github.com/AlexeyAB/darknet)).
 For computation limits, we choose to train the model in Google Colab following [This tutorial](https://medium.com/ai-world/how-to-train-yolov4-for-custom-objects-detection-in-google-colab-1e934b8ef685).

-Note that several other models for object detection can be used for this task like: Resnet, Fast RCNN, MobileNet, Faster RCNN, Mask RCNN, ...
+**Note** that several other models for object detection can be used for this task like: Resnet, Fast RCNN, MobileNet, Faster RCNN, Mask RCNN, ...

 We could have tested these models, but for time limitations, we chose a Yolo model.

+#### Darknet

+To train the yolo model using darknet, depending on your operating system, you must compile/build the darknet project.
+Then, for custom object detection, you must follow the configuration discribed [**here**](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).
+Use `pre_process_data.py` to generate each_image.txt and train.txt files, then start training from a pretrained model with: `./darknet detector train data/obj.data yolo-obj.cfg yolov4.conv.137`.

+Training with Darknet is more efficient and less time consuming, but we don't have a direct access to the model details (output hidden layers, ...).
+It's an abstract version.

+#### Keras and Pytorch

+The purpose of training yolo with keras/pytorch is that they are more flexible and easy to customize where we can visualize the output of the last layer activation in order to interpret the class activation extraction of the model for **Assignment 2**.
+However, the train step of this concrete implementation takes a lot of time.

+The annotation file to train yolo with keras/pytorch is generated with the `pre_process_pytorch_keras.py` since we use a different way to labelling.